nicklockwood/iCarousel/README.md

 When set to YES, tapping any item in the carousel other than the one matching the currentItemIndex will cause it to smoothly animate to the center.
 Tapping the currently selected item will have no effect.
 Defaults to YES. **This property is currently only supported on the iOS version of iCarousel.**

-	@property (nonatomic, assign) NSInteger numberOfVisibleItems;

-This is the maximum number of item views that should be visible in the carousel at once.
-Half of this number of views will be displayed to either side of the currently selected item index.
-Views beyond that will not be loaded until they are scrolled into view.
-This allows for the carousel to contain a very large number of items without adversely affecting performance.
-The numberOfVisibleItems should be a positive, odd number, and defaults to 21.

-	@property (nonatomic, readonly) float scrollSpeed;
+	@property (nonatomic, assign) CGFloat scrollSpeed;

-This is the scroll speed multiplier when the user drags the carousel with their finger (read only).
-By default this is 1.0 for most carousel types, but defaults to 4.0 for the CoverFlow-style carousels to compensate for the fact that their items are more closely spaced.
-To change the default scrollSpeed, implement the `carouselScrollSpeed:` delegate method.
+This is the scroll speed multiplier when the user flicks the carousel with their finger.
+Defaults to 1.0.

-	@property (nonatomic, readonly) float toggle;
+	@property (nonatomic, readonly) CGFloat toggle;

 This property is used for the `iCarouselTypeCoverFlow2` carousel transform.
 It is exposed so that you can implement your own variants of the CoverFlow2 style using the `carousel:transformForItemView:withOffset` delegate method.